HARISH20205/SpecQuant/README.md

-# SpecuQuant – Speculative Decoding with Multi-Parent Quantization for Adaptive LLM Inference
+# SpecQuant – Speculative Decoding with Multi-Parent Quantization for Adaptive LLM Inference

+> **⚠️ NOTICE: This repository has moved!**
+> This project is now actively maintained at: **[https://github.com/HyperKuvid-Labs/SpecQuant](https://github.com/HyperKuvid-Labs/SpecQuant)**
+> Please visit the new repository for the latest updates, issues, and contributions.

-This repository contains the source code for **TARP (Adaptive Speculative Decoding)**, a system designed to make Large Language Models (LLMs) run faster on personal computers without sacrificing the quality of the answers.
+This repository contains the source code for **SpecQuant (A Speculative Decoding with Multi-Parent Quantization for Adaptive LLM Inference)**, a system designed to make Large Language Models (LLMs) run faster on personal computers without sacrificing the quality of the answers.
 It intelligently adjusts to the complexity of your questions and the hardware you have.

 ## Overview

 Running large language models locally on consumer hardware is challenging due to limited memory and processing power.
-TARP addresses this by using a technique called **adaptive speculative decoding**.
+SpecQuant addresses this by using a technique called **adaptive speculative decoding**.

 The core idea is to use different versions of the same model, quantized to different precision levels (like FP16, Q8, Q4).
 When you enter a prompt, the system first analyzes its complexity.

 - For **simple prompts**, it uses a highly compressed (quantized) and faster "draft" model to generate a draft response, which is then verified by a more precise "target" model.
 - For **more complex prompts**, it uses a less compressed draft model or no draft model at all to ensure high-quality output.

-This approach, called **SpecuQuant – Speculative Decoding with Multi-Parent Quantization for Adaptive LLM Inference**, speeds up inference significantly because the draft and target models are closely related (being versions of the same base model), leading to high acceptance rates of the drafted tokens.
+This approach, called **SpecQuant – Speculative Decoding with Multi-Parent Quantization for Adaptive LLM Inference**, speeds up inference significantly because the draft and target models are closely related (being versions of the same base model), leading to high acceptance rates of the drafted tokens.

 ## How It Works